-Although the Chinese economy has weathered the recent Global Financial Crisis well, Chinese financial markets have performed poorly since late 2007.
-This seeming disconnect between measured economic fundamentals and stock market performance has attracted considerable attention.
+Although the Chinese economy has weathered the recent global financial crisis well, Chinese financial markets performed poorly from late 2007 through the end of our sample period in 2013.
+This apparent disconnect between measured economic fundamentals and stock market performance has attracted considerable attention.
 However, it is important also to investigate whether this disconnect is only short-term with macroeconomic variables continuing to have important equilibrium relationships over the longer term.
-This paper uses a multivariate cointergration and vector error correction model to test whether domestic macroeconomic fundamentals are important influences forces in explaining Chinese stock fluctuations.
+This article uses a multivariate cointegration and vector error correction model to test whether domestic macroeconomic fundamentals are important forces in explaining Chinese stock fluctuations.
 Test results show that economic factors in China have a long-term equilibrium relationship with stock market performance.
 Stock prices responded consistently negatively to changes in the real exchange rate during 2000-2013.
 After the Chinese stock market crashed in 2007, stock variations became more responsive to changes of economic fundamentals suggesting that there had been a bubble.
-Policy-driven factors such as bank deposits and bank loans had strong impacts on stock performance.
-Real economic factors such as industrial production and exports also became significant in explaining Chinese stock returns, but their economic impacts were smaller.
+Policy-driven factors, such as bank deposits and bank loans, had strong impacts on stock performance.
+Real economic factors, such as industrial production and exports, also became significant in explaining Chinese stock returns, but their economic impacts were smaller.